Qiskit/documentation/README.md

 also add it to the "Check for notebooks that require LaTeX" step in `.github/workflows/notebook-test.yml`.

+### Add package version information

+Add a new markdown cell under your title with a `version-info` tag.
+When you execute the notebook (see the next section), the script will populate this cell with the package versions so users can reproduce the results.

 ### Execute notebooks

 Before submitting a new notebook or code changes to a notebook, you must run